thirdweb-dev/typescript-sdk/docs/sdk.dropmodule.claimto.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Claim a token and send it to someone else

 <b>Signature:</b>

 ```typescript